Bug with Polkit on Ubuntu/Debian running Wayland

 Note

-Some systems, like Debian, do not add users to the sudo
+Some systems, like Debian, do not add users to the sudo group by default.
+If prompted, use su instead of sudo to update the configuration.

 Steps